Revolving Loan Funds

 - The University of Maine Foundation has a $300,000 Green Loan Fund providing interest-free loans to departments for sustainability projects.
 Within five years, a project repays its loan with operational cost savings.
 Though funds are also available to the student government, it must pay interest on the amount borrowed.
 Read more about this project on the College Sustainability Report Card site.

 - University of Michigan's Energy Conservation Measures (ECM) Fund finances energy reducing initiatives on campus.
 One of the older revolving fund programs, the ECM fund was named the U.S. Department of Energy's Top Building Technology project in 1996.
-Learn more about this fund on the ECM website.

 Externally Sourced Funds from the State or Other Government Entities:

 - The Colorado Governor's Energy Office also utilizes its federal allocation from the Recovery Act as an RLF.
 The loan supports "eligible and extraordinary projects that promote energy efficiency or renewable energy."
 Priority is given to companies and projects that have a harder time securing private financing.
 In addition to retrofits and installations, monies can be used as direct support to renewable energy companies.
-For more information, please refer to the Database of State Incentives for Renewables & Efficiency.